Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Discussion

-\paragraph{Absence of operational constraints.} Strategies are encoded as abstract semantic profiles, independent of players actually available.
-A strategy may appear semantically optimal yet be operationally infeasible—for example, high-width play without fast wide players, or vertical transitions requiring decision-making attributes absent from the current lineup.
+Strategies are encoded as abstract semantic profiles, independent of players actually available.
+A~strategy may appear semantically optimal yet be operationally infeasible—for example, high-width play without fast wide players, or~vertical transitions requiring decision-making attributes absent from the current~lineup.